 Here’s a short definition:

-“A conversion is any action which had been specified earlier, that can be done by your website’s visitors.”
+“A conversion is any action that has been specified earlier, which can be done by your website’s visitors.”

 Why is all this hustle worth the effort

-Without specifying what a conversion is for us, we won’t be able to tell whether our website achieves its goals in an effective manner or not.
+Without specifying what a conversion is for us, we won’t be able to tell whether or not our website achieves its goals in an effective manner.

 You will be able to evaluate your efficiency only if you learn how to track your conversions.